Horbenkodev/hugo-blog/content/posts/what-is-code-audit/index.md

 ---
-title: 'What is Code Audit: All Your Questions Answered + CASE STUDIES'
+ceoTitle: "What is Code Audit: All Your Questions Answered + CASE STUDIES"
+title: "What is Code Audit: Deep Dive into Software Quality"
+breadcrumbs: What is Code Audit
+slug: what-is-code-audit
+draft: false
-publishDate: '2024-03-19T00:00:00Z'
+publishDate: 2024-03-19T00:00:00Z
-authors: []
+image: code_audit.jpg
+og_image: code_audit_socials.jpg
 description: Unsure about code audits?
 We answer burning questions!
 Discover how code audits improve software security, reliability, and save you money in the long run.
-image: code_audit.jpg
-og_image: code_audit_socials.jpg
 promote:
   promote: false
 top: false
-draft: true
-industries: []
+authors:
+  - web-development-team
+  - mobile-development-team-1
 categories:
   - code-audit
+industries: []
+questionary:
+  - question: What is code audit?
+    answer: Most commonly, a code audit service will include security analysis, code quality assessment, performance evaluation, compliance and standards review, documentation and maintainability analysis, and testing coverage review.
+  - question: What's the difference between code review and code audit?
+    answer: Reviews are typically done by fellow developers during the development process.
+Code audits, on the other hand, can be done by internal teams or external experts and provide a more independent, in-depth analysis.
+  - question: What does a code audit include?
+    answer: Most commonly, a code audit service will include security analysis, code quality assessment, performance evaluation, compliance and standards review, documentation and maintainability analysis, and testing coverage review.
+  - question: When do I need a code audit?
+    answer: We suggest that your software undergoes a code audit when at a pivot point or you are thinking through a strategic decision.
+However, it's also recommended that you make the audit a part of a project's routine, especially if it's been over a year since your last audit.
+  - question: What are code audit deliverables?
+    answer: Code audit typically delivers a detailed report that outlines any problems or weaknesses found in your code.
+This report will also include suggestions on how to fix these issues and steps you can take to address them.
+  - question: Why should I go for code audit from a third party?
+    answer: A third-party code audit offers a powerful way to gain a deeper understanding of your code's strengths and weaknesses.
+This independent perspective can be crucial for making informed decisions about your software's security, performance, and overall success.
+  - question: What is the process of code audit?
+    answer: "Typically, the procedure for a code audit is the following: Preparation and planning; Analysing the code; Documentation review; Reporting findings; Review meeting; Implementing changes; Follow-up audit."
+  - question: What tools are used in code audit?
+    answer: At Anadea, we use a variety of tools to conduct audits.
+Namely, these are static code analysis tools, dynamic analysis tools, dependency check tools, performance profiling tools, and security analysis tools.
+  - question: How long does a code audit take?
+    answer: From our experience, a deep dive into code performance and security may take from 40 to 200 hours, depending on your requirements and the complexity of the project.
 ---
 **You built it, you love it—your software is a masterpiece.** But is it functioning at its best?
 In this rapidly changing tech world, ensuring your code is high-quality and secure is critical.
 That's where a <a href="https://anadea.info/services/code-review-service" target="_blank">code audit</a> comes in.
 It's a comprehensive analysis of your codebase designed to identify any areas for improvement.